Optimized Dynamic Cache Instantiation and Accurate LRU Approximations under Time-varying Request Volume

-Comparing the results for the different insertion policies in Figures~\ref{fig:accuracy-k1}-~\ref{fig:accuracy-k4}, note that the hit rate with \emph{Cache on $2^{nd}$ request} is significantly higher than with \emph{Cache on $1^{st}$ request} for small/medium cache sizes, but that further increasing $k$ yields only small additional improvements.
-Large improvements are seen in the insertion fraction, and these improvements continue (at least with respect to relative rather than absolute differences) as $k$ is increased.
+\revthree{}{Third, the gap in hit rate between the policies and the upper bound is substantial with $k 1$ (regular LRU), narrows with $k 2$, and is almost eliminated with $k 4$, leaving little room for further hit rate improvements.}

-Figure~\ref{fig:accuracy-tradeoff} focusses on the tradeoff between hit rate and insertion fraction with different cache insertion policies, and plots the insertion fraction for (different-sized) caches that achieve the same hit rate $H$ (on x-axis).
-LRU cache simulation results and \revrev{RCW cache}{both} exact and approximate analysis results \revrev{}{for RCW} are plotted using the same markers as in the previous figures.
-Note that with selective cache insertion policies, the same hit rate can be achieved with a much lower insertion fraction.
+\revthree{}{While comparing the different figures suggest that further increasing $k$ beyond $k 2$ yields only small additional improvements in the hit rates, it should be noted that larger improvements are seen in the insertion fraction and that these improvements continue (at least with respect to relative rather than absolute differences) as $k$ is increased.
+To illustrate this, Figure~\ref{fig:accuracy-tradeoff} shows the tradeoff between hit rate (on x-axis) and insertion fraction (y-axis) for different $k$.
+Note that with selective cache insertion policies (i.e., larger $k$), the same hit rate can be achieved with a much lower insertion fraction.}